2021 Impact Factor: 1,325

 Associate Editors

-Emma Alleyne (Kent, Psychology), Christopher Bear (Cardiff, Geography and Planning), Lynda Birke (Chester, Biology), Pablo P. Castello (Queens, Philosophy), Margo DeMello (Carroll College, Anthrozoology), Anna Feuerstein, (Hawai’i, Literature), John Hadley (Western Sydney, Humanities and Communication Arts), Leslie Irvine (Colorado, Sociology), Jenny Isaacs (Rutgers, Geography), Lindsay Mehrkam (Monmouth, Psychology), Mara Miele (Cardiff, Geography and Planning), Susan Nance (Guelph, History), Kieran O’Mahony (Cardiff, Geography), Thomas William Whyke (Nottingham Ningbo China, China Studies), Karl L. Wuensch (East Carolina, Psychology)
+Emma Alleyne (Kent, Psychology), Lynda Birke (Chester, Biology), Pablo P. Castello (Queens, Philosophy), Margo DeMello (Carroll College, Anthrozoology), Anna Feuerstein, (Hawai’i, Literature), John Hadley (Western Sydney, Humanities and Communication Arts), Leslie Irvine (Colorado, Sociology), Jenny Isaacs (Rutgers, Geography), Mara Miele (Cardiff, Geography and Planning), Kieran O’Mahony (Czech Academy of Sciences, Geography), Ezra Rashkow (Montclair State University, History), Thomas William Whyke (Nottingham Ningbo China, China Studies), Karl L. Wuensch (East Carolina, Psychology)

 Review Editors

-Ralph Acampora (Hofstra University, Philosophy), Sally Borrell (Independent Scholar, Melbourne, Literature), Pete Porter (Eastern Washington University, Media and Film), Corey Wrenn (Colorado State, Sociology), Michelle Szydlowski (Independent Scholar, Anthrozoology)
+Ralph Acampora (Hofstra University, Philosophy), Sally Borrell (Independent Scholar, Melbourne, Literature), Pete Porter (Eastern Washington University, Media and Film), Michelle Szydlowski (Independent Scholar, Anthrozoology), Corey Wrenn (Colorado State, Sociology)

 Board of Editors

-Emma Alleyne (Kent, UK, Psychology) Sara Balcom (Maryland, Veterinary Medicine), Gordon Burghardt (Tennessee, Psychology), Josephine Donovan (Maine, Literature), Catherin Faver (Texas, Social Work), Clifton Flynn (South Carolina, Sociology), Carrie Packwood Freeman (Georgia State, Communications), Erica Fudge (Middlesex, Literature), Kathleen M. Heide (South Florida, Criminology), Bill Henry (State College of Denver), Harold Herzog (Western Carolina, Psychology), Jennifer Jackman (Salem State, Political Science), Stephanie Jenkins (Oregon State, Philosophy), Hilda Kean (Greenwich, History), Lori Kogan (Colorado State, Psychology), Randy Malamud (Georgia, Literature), Lori Marino (Emory University, Neuroscience), Garry Marvin (Roehampton, Anthropology), Maureen O’Connor (University College Cork, Literature), Harriet Ritvo (Massachusetts Institute of Technology, History), Sandra Swart (Stellenbosch, History), Chris Wilbert (Independent Scholar, Geography), Rhoda M. Wilkie (Aberdeen, Sociology), Tzachi Zamir (Hebrew University, Philosophy)
+Sara Balcom (Maryland, Veterinary Medicine), Gordon Burghardt (Tennessee, Psychology), Josephine Donovan (Maine, Literature), Catherine Faver (Texas, Social Work), Clifton Flynn (South Carolina, Sociology), Carrie Packwood Freeman (Georgia State, Communications), Erica Fudge (Strathclyde, Literature), Kathleen M. Heide (South Florida, Criminology), Bill Henry (State College of Denver, Psychology), Harold Herzog (Western Carolina, Psychology), Jennifer Jackman (Salem State, Political Science), Stephanie Jenkins (Oregon State, Philosophy), Hilda Kean (Greenwich, History), Lori Kogan (Colorado State, Psychology), Randy Malamud (Georgia State, Literature), Lori Marino (Emory University, Neuroscience), Garry Marvin (Roehampton, Anthropology), Maureen O’Connor (University College Cork, Literature), Harriet Ritvo (Massachusetts Institute of Technology, History), Sandra Swart (Stellenbosch, History), Chris Wilbert (Independent Scholar, Geography), Rhoda M. Wilkie (Aberdeen, Sociology), Tzachi Zamir (Hebrew University, Philosophy)

 Senior Editor